-David is the Director, Human Resources, Zinc Business Unit at Teck.
-Experienced in board governance, policy and strategic planning, he is currently on the Selkirk College Board of Governors as Chair of the Advocacy Committee and member of the HR Committee.
+David is the Director, Human Resources, Base Metals at Teck Resources.
+Experienced in board governance, policy and strategic planning, he served on the Selkirk College Board of Governors for 6 years as Chair of the Advocacy Committee and Chair of the HR Committee.
 David has a Master of Science – Safety Management, BA, BPE, and diploma in Strategic Human Resources Management and a certificate in Workplace Mental Health Law.
-With over 30 years of experience in managing employee assistance and health and wellness programs, David has a strong understanding of aboriginal affairs, corporate relationships, and mental health in the workplace.
+With over 30 years of experience in managing employee assistance and health and wellness programs, David has a strong understanding of aboriginal affairs, addictions, corporate relationships, and mental health in the workplace.
 David has been on the BC Division Board since September 1, 2015 and has been Chair of the Board since December 1, 2018.

 Jacki McPherson (Vice-Chair)

 Jacki is from the Okanagan Nation.
 She has worked in Aboriginal health for approximately 30 years.
 Jacki currently manages all health programs for the Penticton Indian Band, and is part of the Okanagan National Wellness Committee.
 In her previous role as President of the First National health Directors Association of BC, Jacki was involved with the transfer of health services from Health Canada to the First Nations Health Authority.
 She has also worked closely with Interior Health Authority in all areas of health.